rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 The content library itself will be displayed only with its UUID.
 I guess this is due to the fact that Kubernetes requires everything is written in DNS conformant notations.
 Probably users may not always be able to ensure this for a global vSphere object.
 Therefore, uniqueness is required.

-However, unless you aren't Neo :sunglasses: try reading the UUID's won't tell you which content library it actually is right away.
+However, unless you're not Neo :sunglasses: trying to read the UUID's won't tell you which content library it actually is right away.
 You can figure it out using the vSphere client.

 By selecting a content library in the vSphere client, you'll notice a UUID in the URL which can be used to get the relation.